 This is typically done by first developing the home page, followed by a “shell” for the interior pages.
 The shell serves as a template for the content pages of your site, as it contains the main navigational structure for the web site.
 Once the shell has been created, your designer will take your content and distribute it throughout the site, in the appropriate areas.

-Elements such as interactive contact forms, flash animations or ecommerce shopping carts are implemented and made functional during this phase, as well.
+Elements such as the CMS (content management system) like WordPress, interactive contact forms, or ecommerce shopping carts are implemented and made functional during this phase, as well.

 This entire time, your designer should continue to make your in-progress web site available to you for viewing, so that you can suggest any additional changes or corrections you would like to have done.